-But even if you try to book right at 180 days out, there are some tricks that can improve your chances of getting everything you want:
+But even if you try to book right at 60 days out, some tricks can improve your chances of getting everything you want:

 Try booking online before phone

 Online reservations open up at 6 a.m.
 Eastern Standard Time, while the phone lines open up at 7 a.m.
-Always try the website earlier but keep the phone number handy in case there are issues on the website or you need to speak to a Cast Member – 407-WDW-DINE.
+Always try the website earlier but keep the phone number handy if there are issues on the website or you need to speak to a Cast Member – 407-WDW-DINE.

 Note: make sure you have your credit card handy.
-All reservations now require a credit card guarantee so you’ll need to enter the number in when you make your reservation.
+All reservations now require a credit card guarantee, so you’ll need to enter the number when you make your reservation.

 Chances are better toward the end of your trip